-Pennsylvania emerges as online misinformation hotspot
+Pennsylvania emerges as online misinformation hot spot

 A single voting machine jammed for just minutes Tuesday morning at a precinct in Joe Biden’s hometown of Scranton, Pennsylvania — but misleading posts on Facebook and Twitter claimed multiple machines there were down for hours.

-Pennsylvania emerged as a hotspot for online misinformation on Election Day.
+Pennsylvania emerged as a hot spot for online misinformation on Election Day.
 Facebook and Twitter scrambled to take down false posts about polling locations in Scranton, Philadelphia and beyond to minimize the spread of misinformation and prevent it from sowing doubt about the election process.

 Misleading claims about voting in the key battleground state were shared thousands of times on Facebook and Twitter — even reaching their way to the Twitter feed of the president’s son, Donald Trump Jr.